 Here’s the thing about southern lakes: you can generally do something on the water 365 days a year.
 And we don’t mean ice-skating.
-Beyond boating, there’s fishing, paddling, stand-up paddleboarding, birdwatching, hiking, cycling and sailing.
+Beyond boating, there’s fishing, paddling, paddleboarding, and sailing, and off the water, there’s birdwatching, cycling, and hiking to enjoy.
 During the warmer months, you can add swimming, water skiing, kneeboarding, jet skiing, wakeboarding and even scuba diving to the list.

 Stripers and large-mouth bass are two of the most popular species fished at Lake Murray, but Murphy says that there are plenty of what he calls pan fish—fish you can cook in a pan--as well.
 “Bluegills, white perch and shell crackers are all plentiful and delicious.”

-Osprey don’t provide Lake Murray’s only dramatic bird sightings: each summer, tens of thousands of Purple Martins—a pretty, iridescent species of swallow--roost on “Bomb” Island—it was a training site for World War II B-25 bombers, including the famous Doolittle Raiders--as they prepare to make their way to South America for the winter.
+Osprey don’t provide Lake Murray’s only dramatic bird sightings.
+Each summer, tens of thousands of Purple Martins—a pretty, iridescent species of swallow--roost on “Bomb” Island, a training site for World War II B-25 bombers (including the famous Doolittle Raiders), as they prepare to make their way to South America for the winter.
 It’s the largest Purple Martin sanctuary in North America, and the oldest.
-The drama begins at sunset, when the fiery sky comes alive with the birds, who swoop, flutter and caw as they search the air for insects, and continues until darkness has fallen and the birds have settled into their nests.
+The drama begins at sunset, when the fiery sky comes alive with the birds, who swoop, flutter and caw as they search the air for insects, and the show continues until darkness has fallen and the birds have settled into their nests.
 Private charters, naturalist-led bird-watching tours and rental boats make it easy for nature lovers to take in the show; the Spirit of Lake Murray runs nightly dinner cruises to Bomb Island as well.